Mass shooters use loopholes, lapses in checks to get guns

 In January, the FBI received a tip from someone who said Cruz had expressed a desire to kill people, was making disturbing social media posts and could potentially commit a school shooting.

-The FBI agency failed to follow protocols and no further investigation was conducted.
+The agency failed to follow protocols and no further investigation was conducted.

 SUTHERLAND SPRINGS, TEXAS: NOV.
 5, 2017.
 25 DEAD